hatute/hatute.github.io/about.markdown

 ---
 layout: page
-title: Siwei Mai
+title: S. Mai
 permalink: /about/
 ---

-I am a doctoral student in Computer Science entering my third year at Rutgers University–New Brunswick.
-My primary areas of research focus include Brain-inspired Computation and Medical Imaging Informatics.
-I have expertise in addressing few-shot learning challenges within the medical domain.
-Presently, my efforts are dedicated to the real-time analysis of Electroencephalogram (EEG) data and the exploration of spiking neural networks.
+I am currently a doctoral candidate in Computer Science entering my third year at Rutgers University–New Brunswick.
+My primary research interests encompass Brain-Computer Interfaces, brain-inspired computational models, and Medical Imaging Informatics.
+At present, my research is focused on the temporal analysis of Electroencephalogram data and the development of algorithms driven by spiking neural networks.

 <!-- I am a third-year Computer Science Ph.D. student at Rutgers University–New Brunswick, supervised by Prof. [Konstantinos Michmizos](http://combra.cs.rutgers.edu/).
 My main research interests are Brain-inspired Computation & Medical Imaging Informatics.
 I have experience on few-shot learning problems in the medical field.
 And these days, I am working on real-time Electroencephalogram(EEG) data analysis and spiking neural networks(SNN). -->